lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### All-0 SCHC ACK {#All0ACK}

-This message only appears in SCHC F/R modes that use windowing.
+This message only appears in SCHC F/R modes that use windows.
 The format of a SCHC ACK that acknowledges a window of SCHC Fragments that is not the last one of a SCHC Packet (All-0 window) MUST obey the format shown in {{Fig-All0-ACK-Format}}.

 ~~~~